k8ssandra/k8ssandra/dev-quick-start.md

 You may experience a `missing in charts/ directory` error message.

-If so, you can
-utilize a K8ssandra script: `./scripts/update-helm-deps.sh`.
+If so, you can utilize a K8ssandra script: `./scripts/update-helm-deps.sh`.
 This script assists with updating dependencies for each chart in an appropriate order.

 Be sure to run this script so the `./charts` folder is properly located.

 ### Collecting useful information

 So you have an error after editing a K8ssandra configuration, or you want to inspect some things as you learn.
 There are some useful commands that come in handy when needing to dig a bit deeper.
 The examples assume you are using a k8ssandra namespace, but this can be adjusted as needed.

 Issue the following `kubectl` command to view the `Cassandra` logs.
-Replace *<pod-with-cassandra>* with an actual pod instance name having the `Cassandra` container.
+Replace *<cassandra-pod>* with an actual pod instance name.

-> kubectl logs pod/<pod-with-cassandra> cassandra -n k8ssandra
+> kubectl logs pod/<cassandra-pod> -c cassandra -n k8ssandra

 Issue the following `kubectl` command to view `Medusa` logs.
-Replace *<pod-with-medusa>* name with an actual pod instance name having the `Medusa` container.
+Replace *<cassandra-pod>* name with an actual pod instance name.

-> kubectl logs pod/<pod-with-medusa> -n k8ssandra
+> kubectl logs pod/<cassandra-pod> -c medusa -n k8ssandra

 Issue the following `kubectl` command to describe the `Cassandra Datacenter` resource.
-This provides a wealth of information about the resource, which includes `aged events` that really help when trying to troubleshoot an issue.
+This provides a wealth of information about the resource, which includes `aged events` that assist when trying to troubleshoot an issue.

 > kubectl describe cassandradatacenter/dc1 -n k8ssandra

 Gather container specific information for a pod.
  First, list out the pods scoped to the K8ssandra namespace.

 > kubectl get pods -n k8ssandra

 Next, targeting a specific pod, filter out `container` specific information.

-**Note:** the name of the pod will be replaced with the pod of interest.
+Replace the name of the pod with the pod of interest.

 > kubectl describe pod/<pod-name> -n k8ssandra | grep container -C 3